 Jabiru, a small town two hours from Darwin, is notable for being a uranium mining town in the middle of a national park (Kakadu to be exact).

 Victoria in general tries to have a sporting event going on every weekend, with most of these occurring in Melbourne; some events are held elsewhere, such as Philip Island's hosting of the Grand Prix.

-Important suburbs that frequently appear in media: St Kilda (famous for the beach and music Mecca Esplanade Hotel) and the separate city of Geelong, which will soon get absorbed into the Melbourne metro area.
+Important suburbs that frequently appear in media: St Kilda (famous for the beach and music Mecca Esplanade Hotel).

 On that note there's the state's second largest city, Geelong (which is a wholly separate city, as much as some would like to convince you otherwise).
 It's best known for being between Melbourne and the coast, having an oil refinery, having the state's largest prison, and being royally screwed over during the gold rush when false maps were printed showing Melbourne closer to the goldfields.

 Bendigo, Victoria's largest inland city.
 A major regional centre, it is well known for its history and heritage, being located in the goldfields region of the state.
 It is a major tourist destination due to its grand heritage listed buildings, both public and private, monuments, statues and gardens.